brianburton/time-report/README.md

 Each day in the time log starts with a `Date:` line followed by one or more project lines.
 Each project line starts with a client id, comma, and project id.
+An optional sub-project id can be provided as well.
+Sub-projects are reported separately in Detail report mode but aggregated under the project code in Summary report mode.
 These are followed by a `:` and a series of comma separated start and stop times in the form `hhmm-hhmm`.